cashmy/c-algo-foodline/README.md

 ### Tech Stack

-Lang: C - MinGW-w64 compiler
+* Lang: C - MinGW-w64 compiler
-IDE:  VS Code
+* IDE:  VS Code

 ### Note

-The test case for repetative input is found in food.txt In order to redirect stdio with Powershell one of the following two solutions must be used:
+The test case for repetative input is found in **food.txt** <br>
+In order to redirect *stdio* with Powershell one of the following two command line solutions must be used:
-    1. Get-Content food.txt | .\foodlines.exe
+1. "Get-Content food.txt | .\foodlines.exe"
-    2. cmd /c 'foodline < food.txt'
+2. "cmd /c 'foodline < food.txt' "

 The normal cli "foodline < food.txt" will throw an error message with the current powershell environment (v7.2.6)